 A plan for each ART

 Again how things are categorized between SAFe and Jira can cause some confusion.
-An ART in SAFe corresponds to a plan in JIRA Portfolio.
+An ART in SAFe corresponds to a plan in Portfolio for Jira.
 A plan is an aggregation of Jira issues which can be found on several project.
 These plans allow a user to aggregate issue data on different projects (versions, components, etc.) and integrate them into one space.

 A Program for each Solution Train and Value Stream